The hardest part of adopting a new profession is getting started

 "OK, look," she pulled off the ring on her right hand, "Here, take this.
 It's worth twice that much, but I don't want anything from that bastard!
 He bought it for our first anniversary.
 The center stone is a flawless-D diamond, right at two carats.
 That's worth more than thirty grand itself."

 "I usually take only cash, but...
-OK," he took the ring, examining it closely, "but it better be worth what you said.
+All right," he took the ring, examining it closely, "but it better be worth what you said.
 Hey, won't somebody notice it's missing?
 Won't they ask you about it?"

 "All right, we've got a deal," Marty said.